YJ-Q-M/simple-messenger/Readme.md

 ## Installation & Run

 1. First install the required packages:
+2. open your 3000 port if you want all the network to be able to connect to you
 ```bash
 npm install express multer
 Open port 3000 on your firewall (optional for other devices)